-Ian McPhail was appointed as interim Chair on January 18, 2010 and as Chair on July 14, 2014.
+Ian McPhail was appointed as interim Chairperson on January 18, 2010 and as Chairperson on July 14, 2014.
 During his tenure, Mr. McPhail has issued a number of high-profile public interest investigation reports including a review of the RCMP's role in the 2010 G8 and G20 Summits in Ontario and a force-wide review of allegations of RCMP workplace harassment.
 Mr. McPhail has also issued several public reports on the topic of in-custody deaths.

 Mr. McPhail has appeared as a witness before several Senate and House committees to provide testimony on issues of national security, witness protection and public safety.

 Mr. McPhail has also overseen the Commission's response to the proposed, and now enacted, legislation Enhancing Royal Canadian Mounted Police Accountability Act which will enhance RCMP accountability and transparency in part by creating a new Civilian Review and Complaints Commission for the RCMP (CRCC) to replace the existing Commission for Public Complaints Against the RCMP (CPC) and providing the new commission with enhanced powers.